tobiipro/http-lambda/README.md

 AWS (via awslabs) has a similar effort [aws-serverless-express](https://github.com/awslabs/aws-serverless-express) with a first commit on September 14, 2016 and [published on October 4, 2016](https://aws.amazon.com/blogs/compute/going-serverless-migrating-an-express-application-to-amazon-api-gateway-and-aws-lambda/).

-AWS' solution is somewhat more abstract, but on the other hand more comvoluted as it:
+AWS' solution is somewhat more abstract, but on the other hand more comvoluted as:
 - it builds an HTTP request message from the lambda event signature
 - it also JSON-stringifies the lambda event and context into HTTP request headers ?!
 - it spins up a Node.js HTTP server on a UNIX socket
 - it pipes the request
 - and then it expects the consumer to spin up a Node.js HTTP server on a UNIX socket
-- have Node.js parse the just-built HTTP request message
+- and have Node.js parse the just-built HTTP request message
-- run the app/listener
+- and run the app/listener
-- have Node.js build the HTTP response message
+- and have Node.js build the HTTP response message
 - it then parses the just-built HTTP request message
 - builds the expected lambda callback signature